Remote Learning

 Our remote learning strategy is based on 4 scenarios:

-A small proportion of students are absent with covid – parents and students are encouraged to inform us when they are well enough to complete work.
+A small proportion of students are absent – parents and students are encouraged to inform us when they are well enough to complete work.
 This will be managed carefully via our pastoral teams to ensure a suitable amount of remote learning is available for those well enough to access it.

 What does remote learning look like in the school?